-The Directors have considered the future liquidity of the Group in light of the net loss of €4,891,000 (2020: loss of €4,116,000) during the current year and the net current liabilities as of 31 December 2021 of €207,000 (2020: €797,000) and the material uncertainty regarding the Group's ability to execute the Group's business plan.
+As described in note 2, the Directors have considered the future liquidity of the Group in light of the net loss of $\in$ 5,427,000 (2021: loss of $\in$ 4,891,000) during the current year and the net current liabilities as of 31 December 2022 of $\in$ 745,000 (2021: $\in$ 322,000) and the material uncertainty regarding the Group's ability to execute the Group's business plan.

-The Directors have reviewed the Group's cash flow projections prepared by management covering a period of twelve months from the date of the approval of the consolidated financial statements.
-Management's projections make key assumptions with regard to (i) the anticipated cash flows from the Group's operations, (ii) the availability of future funding from the Loan Facility, and (iii) the financing from the Investor, NTAAC and a leading Chinese bank.
-Covid-19 contributed to the delay in finalising the joint venture agreement with NTAAC, but this was finally signed in March 2021.
-In April 2021 the Joint Venture received a LOI from a leading Chinese bank of NTAAC regarding €26m debt financing.
-During the year progress on a range of matters has been made, including local government approval of project registration, social stability assessment and feasibility study.
-The factory site is also currently being cleared in preparation for construction in 2022.
-Since year end there has also been approval of the energy conservation assessment.
-In November 2021, the Group obtained an additional loan facility of €3m to support the Group's operations (Loan Facility).
+The Directors have reviewed the Group's cash flow projections prepared by management covering a period of twelve months from the date of the approval of these financial statements.
+Management's projections make key assumptions with regard to (i) the anticipated cash flows from the Group's operations, (ii) the availability of future funding from the Loan Facility, and (iii) the financing from the Investor, NTAAC and a leading Chinese bank, and (iv) the commitment to contribute further equity financing to JDW for the construction of the Accoya® Wood factory.

-Based on these cash flow projections, the Group will have sufficient financial resources in the twelve months period from the date of approval of the consolidated financial statements to meet its financial obligations as and when they fall due.
-Accordingly, the Directors consider that it is appropriate to prepare the consolidated financial statements on a going concern basis.
+Based on these cash flow projections, the Group and the Company will have sufficient financial resources in the twelve months period from the date of approval of these financial statements to meet its financial obligations as and when they fall due.
+Accordingly, the Directors consider that it is appropriate to prepare these financial statements on a going concern basis.

-Should the Group be unable to continue as a going concern, adjustments would have to be made to restate the value of assets to their recoverable amounts, to provide for further liabilities that might arise and to reclassify non-current assets and non-current liabilities as current assets and current liabilities.
-The effect of these potential adjustments has not been reflected in the consolidated financial statements.
+Should the Group and the Company be unable to continue as a going concern, adjustments would have to be made to restate the value of assets to their recoverable amounts, to provide for further liabilities that might arise and to reclassify non-current assets and non-current liabilities as current assets and current liabilities.
+The effect of these potential adjustments has not been reflected in these financial statements.